This post may contain affiliate links. Read the full disclosure here.

 If you notice brown patches on your leaves, dampen a piece of paper towel and rub it along the underside of the leaves.
 If you get a brown/orange residue, you have pest.

-Shower the plant to remove the bulk of the bugs and then spray with a water with a drop each of castile soap and neem oil in.
+Shower the plant to remove the bulk of the bugs and then spray with a water bottle with a drop each of castile soap and neem oil in.

 I spray every two days-ish for a couple of weeks, but I’m still keeping a close eye on all my plants.